velazquez-96/Web-scrapping-Mars-Project/README.md

 # web-scraping-challenge

-This activity was focused on building a web application that scrapes distinct sites for data and displaying this information in an HTML page.
+This activity was focused on building a web application that scrapes distinct sites for data and display this information in an HTML page.

 # Motivation
-This activity allowed me to apply different python modules to collect data, load it to a database and displayed it to create a website.
+The use of different python modules to collect data in combination with databases and web design was the main motivation to execute this activity.

 # Features
 * Web scrapping using BeautifulSoup, splinter and pandas